Presentation

 © Fabrice Ferron

-Research in the unit is facilitated on a daily basis by a set of technical platforms and support services.
+Research in the unit is facilitated daily by a set of technical platforms and support services.

-The unit is led by Dr. Valérie MEZGER (director) and Dr. Claire ROUGEULLE (deputy director).
+The unit is led by Dr. Slimane AIT-SI-ALI (director) and Dr. Pierre-Antoine DEFOSSEZ (deputy director).
 Together, they have established a managerial structure allowing the sharing of responsibilities and the delegation of tasks to the senior researchers of the unit.
-The Management Committee, which includes all the team leaders, takes the strategic decisions.
-The Lab Council, gathering the team leaders and elected members representing the different categories of personnel, discusses the general decisions concerning the functioning of the centre.
+The Management Committee, which includes all the team leaders, makes the strategic decisions.
+The Lab Council, gathering the team leaders and elected members representing the different categories of personnel, discusses the general decisions concerning the centre’s functioning.

 Unit’s organisation chart